 Central to this study is my contention that West German democratization be understood as an interpretive process.
 The pastors and lay intellectuals at the core of the narrative, who were born around the turn of the twentieth century and served as collaborators, witnesses, and occasional resisters under Nazism, did not reject earlier traditions wholesale after 1945.
 Instead, under the pressures of foreign occupation and the early Cold War, Protestant activists reimagined Germany’s Protestant heritage as a fount of democratic, pacific, and humanitarian values.
 Luther’s Reformation remained central to their story of the nation, but they reinterpreted longstanding religious tropes—the infallibility of conscience, the undeservedness of grace, the imperative of reconciliation—as principles best actualized in a constitutional democracy.
 By defending democracy as an outgrowth rather than deviation from German history, Protestant church leaders and lay intellectuals galvanized support for the expansion of West Germans’ constitutional rights.
 At the same time, Protestant narratives of democracy forestalled a forthright reckoning with the Nazi past, not least Christian participation in dictatorship, war, and genocide.

 Reinventing Protestant Germany is framed around key political moments at which Protestant activists articulated and sought to achieve their vision of democracy.
-My forthcoming article in the Journal of Modern History, which previews a chapter of the book manuscript, locates the origins of German Protestant human rights discourse in postwar campaigns against the war crimes tribunals conducted by the Allied occupation powers.
+My recent article in the Journal of Modern History locates the origins of German Protestant human rights discourse in postwar campaigns against the war crimes tribunals conducted by the Allied occupation powers.
 These campaigns, I argue, bridged nationalist and internationalist uses of human rights, enabling Protestants to embrace a language of democracy without abandoning pretensions to German victimhood.
 Subsequent chapters explore the Protestant role in shaping West German debates on family and education laws; conscientious objection to military service; foreign policy toward Eastern Europe; and the right of resistance.
-The text is bookended with initial chapters on Protestant conceptions of state authority before 1945, and an epilogue on the legacies of postwar Protestant politics through the end of the Cold War and beyond.
+The text is bookended with initial chapters on the formation of the generation at the heart of the study during the Weimar Republic and National Socialism, and an epilogue on the legacies of postwar Protestant politics through the end of the Cold War and beyond.
 By the 1980s, Protestant leaders invoked their contributions to West German democratization in order to question the democratic capacities of Muslim immigrants, helping to inspire racialized visions of citizenship that persist in Germany today.

 Homelands: German Nationalisms and Contested Sovereignties in the Twentieth Century